mfelleisen/Santorini/README.md

 ## Directories

+- Material
+  - game-description ~~ a description suitable for Sw Dev
+  - plan ~~ how to split the game according to the sw dev
+  - rules.pdf ~~ the official rules, distinct from the ones used

 - Code ~~ game-specific code
   - Lib: things Racket should have probably
     - set-from ~~ create a set from a list and an equivalence relation